 Written document retention guidelines formalize a company’s protocol for saving and discarding documents received and/or created during the course of business.
 The principle behind any document retention program is that only useful records should be preserved, and only for the limited period of time during which their retention is useful or required by law.

-Tips for developing and maintaining a document retention and destruction program might include:
+Tips for developing and maintaining a document retention and destruction program might include the following:

-- A good starting point is to define what constitutes a “business record” and a means to categorize specific records.
+- A good starting point is to define what constitutes a “business record” and a means of categorization.
 Records are created for a variety of reasons, but regardless of the reason a record is created, there is a useful life of that record.
 Having a definition and a means of categorizing documents will make operational record keeping decisions easier and more efficient.